Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Main results

-The two terms in the upper bound result from the algorithmic bias and the algorithmic variance respectively, and were obtained separately in the proof.
-An intermediate filter without Monte Carlo defined in \eqref{eqn:widetilde_pi_recursion}, $\widetilde{\pi}_n$, was used to separate the bias $\vertiii{\widetilde{\pi}_n-\pi_n}_{\K}$ and the variance $\vertiii{\widetilde{\pi}_n-\widehat{\pi}_n}_{\K}$.
-To control the bias generated by the blocking operator, the DOC property was established with the help of the Dobrushin comparison theorem.
-It means that the influence of a perturbation on the marginal distribution at a vertex $v\in K$ should decay exponentially in the distance from $v$ to the boundary of the block $\partial{K}$.
-This idea is revealed in the $e^{-\beta d(\K,\partial{K})}$ factor in the first term of the bound.
+In Theorem \ref{thm:main_theorem}, we provide a tighter bound than the important result of \cite{rebeschini2015can} (Theorem $2.1$ therein), generalizes their results to a time-inhomogeneous setting, and made their proofs clearer.
+The rigorous proof of Theorem \ref{thm:main_theorem} is postponed to Appendix \ref{sec:proof_main_theorem}.
+Here, we merely interpret the upper bound in Theorem \ref{thm:main_theorem} in terms of the graph dimension and the time dimension, further discussions are provided in Appendix \ref{appendix:discussion}.
+For the standard PF algorithm where all observations are used to update the filtering distribution, the algorithmic error is exponential in the dimension of the model under the global metric $\vertiii{\;\cdot\;}$ defined in \eqref{eqn:vertiii_definition}.
+For the IBPF algorithm, only observations in a block, say $K$, are used to update the filtering distribution in that block.
+From Theorem \ref{thm:main_theorem}, we can see that under the local metric $\vertiii{\;\cdot\;}_{\K}$ defined in \eqref{eqn:vertiii_K_definition}, the algorithmic error is merely exponential in the dimension of a set $\card(\K)$ instead of the dimension of the graph $\card(V)$.
+That is, our IBPF algorithm has a rigorous performance guarantee in terms of the graph dimension, thus beating the COD.
+Next, since the upper bound in Theorem \ref{thm:main_theorem} is uniform on all the time steps $n$, our IBPF algorithm has a rigorous performance guarantee in terms of the time dimension.
 The second term of the bound quantifies the error due to the variance of the Monte Carlo sampling of the IBPF algorithm.
 As in the standard PF analysis, Monte Carlo sampling provides the $\frac{1}{\sqrt{J}}$ factor under the local metric in this local update setting.
-Given that each block interacts with at most $\Delta_\mathcal{K}$ neighbors in the previous time step, the $\Delta_\mathcal{K}$ factor in the second term is expected. \end{remark}
+Given that each block interacts with at most $\Delta_\mathcal{K}$ neighbors in the previous time step, the $\Delta_\mathcal{K}$ factor in the second term is expected.